-The requirement quoted above is particularly egregious because is any applicant going to claim that their organizations don’t have the promise of success?
+The requirement quoted above is particularly egregious because it has only one answer.
+Is any applicant going to claim that their organizations don’t have the promise of success?
 Of course not!
 And what does “the promise of success” mean?
 To my mind, the answer is “nothing.”
 Orwell would be aghast at this and many other RFPs—in “Politics and the English Language” he finds examples where “The writer either has a meaning and cannot express it, or he inadvertently says something else, or he is almost indifferent as to whether his words mean anything or not.”
 I’ve not read a better concise description of RFPs.

 Still, you’re writing a proposal and thus your output can and perhaps even should reflect the document that guides your input.
 Unlike most forms of writing, where brevity is beautiful, (Write Right**: “If I were limited to one rule of style, Omit Unnecessary Words would be the hands down winner”) grant applications encourage bad writing because you (a) need to fill space and (b) need to answer obfuscated questions fully and completely.
 The best way to do so is by parroting back variations on what the application writer expects, and the best way to avoid irritating a reviewer is by filling your proposal with muck and jargon.